 Create a screening scorecard that contains all the key points a candidate must meet to advance to the next stage.
 This approach leaves little room for bias and removes emotive reasons to hire based on a feeling or gut instinct.

 Solution 2: Request the removal of names from future job applications

-To reduce the possibility of name bias even further, request that all applicants remove their name from their job application.
+To reduce the possibility of name bias even further, request that all applicants remove their names from their job applications.
 Many employers are already adopting this approach such as the BBC and Deloitte because it helps recruiters make objective decisions based on skills and experience.

-This strategy falls into the blind recruitment category in which organisations are opting for the complete removal of candidate identifying factors such as their name, age, location or length of experience.
+This strategy falls into the blind recruitment category in which organisations are opting for the complete removal of candidates by identifying factors such as their name, age, location or length of experience.
 Choosing to do so, helps provide all job applicants with a fair and equal start to their hiring journey.